What Is Whiskey Made Of? A Closer Look

 Climate affects whiskey aging a lot.
 Warm places speed up the aging process.
 The size of the barrel also matters.
 Smaller barrels, like 50-liter octaves, age faster than bigger ones, like 500-liter butts.

 Oak’s compounds, like cellulose and tannins, make whiskey special.
 The charred inside of barrels adds color and smoothness.
-This process makes each barrel unique, even when they’re stored together.
+This process makes each barrel unique, even when stored together.

 Regional Variations in Whiskey Production